GSA/notifications-api/docs/adrs/0003-implementing-invite-expirations.md

 We'd like to adjust the API and data model so that invited users are no longer deleted from the system and are instead tracked as active or expired.
-When an invite is expired, we'd like to be able to re-invite the person.
+When an invite is expired, we'd like to be able to show that in the invited users screen and provide the ability re-invite the person.

 ### SECURITY COMPLIANCE CONSIDERATIONS